Classifying spaces of finite groups of tame representation type: One class of involutions, one of order four

 \begin{theorem} Let $G=PSL(3,p^m)$, where the $2$-part of $p^m+1$ is $2q$ ($q\ge 2$), or $G=M_{11}$ with $q=2$, and let $\kk$ be a field of characteristic two.
 Then the basic algebra of the principal block is given by the quiver~\eqref{eq:SD1-quiver}, with relations

 The unique self dual grading, up to scalar multiples, on this algebra is given by

 \end{theorem} \begin{proof} The quiver with relations follows from the work of Erdmann~\cite{Erdmann:1979a}.
-Given the relations, the uniqueness of the grading up to scalars is easy linear algebra.
+Given the relations, the uniqueness of the grading up to scalar multiples is easy linear algebra.
 Self duality just means that $|a|=|c|$ and $|b|=|e|$. \end{proof}

 \begin{remark} The given relations imply that

 \end{remark}

 Let $\alpha$, $\beta$, $\gamma$, $\delta$, $\ep$, $\phi$ in $\Ext^1_B(\kk\oplus\MM\oplus\NN,\kk\oplus\MM\oplus\NN)$ be the elements dual to $a$, $b$, $c$, $d$, $e$, $f$.
 These have degrees